CEFC Cambridge Economics and Finance Competition

 - Distinction: Top 30%

-*Award winners will be invited to participate in Global Final.
+*Award winners will be invited to participate in Global Round.

 Certificate: All students will receive a certificate of participation, and winner students will receive a certificate of award, which will be issued through an e-certificate.